cmandesign/rich-snippet-yoast/README.md

-# How to add Rich Snippet to Wordpress themes manually using Yoast  + WP-PostRatings
+# How to Add Rich Snippet to Wordpress Themes Manually Using Yoast + WP-PostRatings
-Here I am to tell you,  how we can easily add rich snippets to our Wordpress theme manually without headache or using complex plugins.
+In this piece we will learn how we can easily add rich snippets to our Wordpress theme manually without headache or using complex plugins.

 ### Requirements

-- You should know about Wordpress & Yoast SEO
+- You should be familiar with Wordpress & Yoast SEO
 - A little knowledge of PHP to understand and make few edits in my codes based on your requirement
 - Patience to read this article carefully, you should know that I am lazy as you are and I don't want to be talkative!
 I'm just writing the important things to make sure you know what we are doing here.

 ## Story
-As you know, Rich Snippets get considered by Google recently and Yoast only added Schema support for Wordpress 5.0+ new editor and I should tell you that rich snippets have higher priority compare to old meta keywords so your configuration for Yoast meta keywords will be useless in search results if you use another plugin for adding rich snippets in WordPress.
+As you know, Google started taking Rich Snippets into consideration and Yoast only added Schema support for Wordpress 5.0+ new editor and it's worth noting that rich snippets have higher priority compared to old meta keywords so your configuration for Yoast meta keywords will be useless in search results if you use another plugin for adding rich snippets in WordPress.

-Also, There is a popular plugin called Post Ratings that is very cool and has been downloaded more than 100K from WordPress repository which has built-in support for the rich snippet.
-That is very cool but as we know, it will override Yoast meta keywords and your search results view won't be the template that you have set in the Yoast appearance section.
+Also, there is a popular plugin called Post Ratings that is very cool and has more than 100K downloads from the WordPress repository and has a built-in support for the rich snippet.
+That is very useful but as we know, it will override Yoast meta keywords and your search results view won't be the template that you have set in the Yoast appearance section.

-it was the story, but what is my solution?
+Now we know what the story is, but what is my solution?

 ## My Solution
-I thought that I'm able to add rich snippet data manually to WordPress theme easily as I developed the theme my self.
+I considered adding rich snippet data manually to WordPress theme since I developed the theme myself.
+So I started to edit **single.php** :

-So i started to edit [b] single.php [/b] :
+ ### 1. Find the WordPress loop

- ### 1. Find the WordPress loop, it should be something like this :
+ It should be something like this

 ```php
 <?php get_header(); ?>
  <div id="content" class="narrowcolumn">